 The choir toured to Romania, Bulgaria and Hungary in 2007, and to Germany and France in 2011.
 That tour featured performances at the Harmonie Festival in Lindenholzhausen, Germany, a world competition that takes place once every six years.
 Choirs from 47 countries participated in the 2011 festival.
 The Choir of the West won a Gold Certificate (second place) in the Large Mixed Choir division, and the men of the choir won a Gold Certificate (first place) in the Male Chamber Choir division.
 The women of the choir were awarded a Silver Certificate in the Women’s Chamber Choir division.
 In 2015, Choir of the West toured Sweden, Denmark, Germany, the Czech Republic and Austria.
 The Choir participated in the Anton Bruckner Choral Competition, where they won the Large Mixed Choir and Sacred Music categories, as well as the Anton Bruckner Award as the outstanding choral ensemble at the competition.

 During Richard Nance’s tenure, the Choir of the West has participated in prominent world and North American premieres, including Northern Lights, by Latvian composer Eriks Ešenvalds; Exsultate, by PLU choral faculty member Brian Galante; and Pied Beauty by Los Angeles composer J.A.C.
 Redford.
-In collaboration with the University Symphony Orchestra and Choral Union, the Choir of the West gave the North American premiere of Matthäuspassion by Swedish composer Sven-David Sandström (guest conducted by Stefan Parkman and attended by Sandström), and in March 2017 these same groups will combine to premiere the Nordic Light Symphony by Ešenvalds, who will be in attendance.
+In collaboration with the University Symphony Orchestra and Choral Union, the Choir of the West gave the North American premiere of Matthäuspassion by Swedish composer Sven-David Sandström (guest conducted by Stefan Parkman and attended by Sandström), and in March 2017 these same groups combined to premiere the Nordic Light Symphony by Ešenvalds, who was in attendance.
 The choir has joined the University Chorale and USO to premiere Redford’s A Christmas Invitation, Unto Us by PLU jazz professor David Deacon-Joyner, and Drum Taps by PLU faculty composer Gregory Youtz.

 The series of recordings started by Richard Sparks has continued under Richard Nance.
 The Choir of the West has released Phoenix, The Lightener of the Stars, and Look Down, Fair Moon, and Christmas discs Wondrous Child, Peace, and A Child Is Born feature all the PLU choirs and the University Symphony Orchestra.